 In 2005, the Global Zinc Task Force was established with funding from the Bill & Melinda Gates Foundation through a collaboration of WHO, USAID, UNICEF, and the Johns Hopkins School of Public Health to address key issues affecting high-burden countries at global and regional levels to accelerate zinc adoption.
 The Zinc Task Force convened five regional advocacy and technical workshops and two country planning workshops to discuss policy changes, provided technical support to zinc manufacturer Nutriset to meet international good manufacturing practice standards, and created resources to support policy changes and program planning.
-These efforts helped to create political will and resulted in policy changes and revisions of the standard treatment guidelines.
+These efforts helped to create political will and resulted in policy changes and standard treatment guidelines revisions.

-Building on these efforts, the Diarrhea & Pneumonia Working Group, (see Figure 1.3) was established in 2011 with a broader focus of supporting increased coverage of both diarrhea and pneumonia treatment across 10 high-burden countries: Bangladesh, DRC, Ethiopia, India, Kenya, Niger, Nigeria, Pakistan, Tanzania, and Uganda.
-The Working Group is co-chaired by UNICEF and the Clinton Health Access Initiative,
+Building on these efforts, the Diarrhea & Pneumonia Working Group, (see Figure 1.3) was established in 2011 with a broader focus of supporting increased coverage of both diarrhea and pneumonia treatment across 10 high-burden countries-Bangladesh, DRC, Ethiopia, India, Kenya, Niger, Nigeria, Pakistan, Tanzania, and Uganda.
+The Working Group is